 This is more commonly known as gum disease.
 It is a condition where the gums that surround your teeth become infected.

-Even if you maintain an excellent daily oral health routine accidents unfortunately happen.
+Even if you maintain an excellent daily oral health care routine accidents can unfortunately happen.

-However you can break or chip a tooth in the most innocuous of circumstances.
+Sometimes you may break or chip a tooth in the most unremarkable of circumstances.
 When this occurs it can be very painful.
-Particularly when the fracture or break goes through to the nerves of the teeth.
+Particularly when the fracture or break goes through to the nerve of the tooth.

 To strengthen the enamel of your teeth you should eat plenty of dark leafy vegetables, dairy and protein-rich foods.
-You should also avoid fizzy drinks and juice, as well as lollies where possible.
+You should also avoid fizzy drinks, juice, lollies and chocolate.

-If you do suffer from a chipped or broken tooth it is imperative to see the dentist straight away.
+If a chipped or broken tooth occurs it is important to see the dentist straight away.